 2.21.
 The demographic structure of the Broads Authority is different to the wider areas (compare Figure 12 against Figure 17).
 A bespoke population estimate for the Broads Authority was made.
-As noted above, this was based upon a best fit approach to Lower Super Output Areas using Mid-Year Population Estimates.
+As noted above, this was based upon a best fit approach to Lower Super Output Areas (LSOA) using Mid-Year Population Estimates (MYE).
+MYE were used instead of ONS population projections because MYE are available at LSOA level while ONS population projections are not.
 Figure 16 shows that natural change in the portion of the Broads Authority has been steadily negative over the last decade, whereas inward migration has varied considerably with some of the highest figures being seen since 2015.
 The net impact of these changes are that the resident population of the Broads Authority is estimated to be lower now than it was a decade earlier, but it has grown in more recent years.